Three easy ways to level up your DJ’ing with the Pioneer DJ DDJ-200!

 Take your DJ’ing to the next level on the DDJ 200 by levelling up your transitions.
 This article and video will run you through three easy ways to make your mix sound more creative and exciting.
 Get creative with Lawrence James as he shows you how to set up and use roll effects, slip mode and transition fx using WeDJ on iOS.

 Roll FX Chain

 Roll effects are super simple to activate and sound great when used correctly.
 A roll essentially is a loop that is activated whilst a performance pad is held down.
 Once released, the track returns to the position it would have been if no loop was applied, effectively slip mode.
 Roll effects can be any beat value but sound best when set to one beat and under.
-Half beat and quarter beat rolls are especially effective for creating great sounding effects.
+Half beat and quarter beat rolls are especially effective for creating significant sounding effects.

 Want to learn to DJ with the DDJ 200?

 Our dedicated Pioneer DDJ 200 course is our most comprehensive to date, with lessons covering WeDJ on iPhone and Android, Algoriddim Djay on iPad and Rekordbox on a laptop!